ukncsc/zero-trust-architecture/README.md

 ### 5. Authenticate & Authorise everywhere

-In a zero trust architecture, we assume the network is hostile and authenticate *all* connections that access data or services.
+In a zero trust architecture, we assume the network is hostile, authenticate and authorise *all* connections that access data or services.

 [Read more](https://github.com/ukncsc/zero-trust-architecture/blob/master/05-Authenticate-everywhere.md)